-Unless students are attending a scheduled activity such as band, chorus, etc., they should not arrive at school prior to 8:30 a.m., nor remain after school has been dismissed.
+Unless students are attending a scheduled activity such as band, chorus, morning math, or a club, they should not arrive at school prior to 8:30 a.m., nor remain after school has been dismissed.
 School officially begins at 8:50 a.m.
-Students arriving after 8:50 a.m. are considered late and should report to the office and must be accompanied by the parent/guardian.
+Students arriving after 8:50 a.m. are considered late; they must report to the office and be accompanied by the parent/guardian.
 Parents must furnish a signed note explaining the lateness.
-A pattern of lateness will be shared with the District's Attendance Officer.
+A pattern of lateness will be shared with the District's Home and School Visitor.

-Liability provisions prohibit parents "dropping off" children before the announced 8:30 a.m. time.
-Please have your child ready to exit your car quickly so he/she can enter the building and then proceed to the lobby.
-Students entering from 8:30 until 8:45 will go to the cafeteria/gym.
+Liability provisions prohibit parents "dropping-off" children before the announced 8:30 a.m. time.
+Student drop off is at the sidewalk in the main parking lot, where a staff member will be on duty.
+Please have your child ready to exit your car quickly so he/she can proceed to the gathering location.
+Students entering from 8:30 until 8:45 will go to the playground (to the gym during inclement weather).

-Children are dismissed from the office area at all times during the school day.
+During the school day, children are dismissed from the office area.
 Parents and guardians are not allowed to go directly to classrooms or walk the hallways, but will remain in the lobby for children to be dismissed.
 At dismissal time, the bus lane is closed to cars from 3:00 p.m. - 4:00 p.m.
-It is highly encouraged for students to ride the bus.
-However, on occasion if you wish to pick up your child at dismissal, please send a note to your child's teacher that day.
-Parent pick up requires that the parent enter the office and sign the dismissal log prior to 3:25 p.m.
+It is highly encouraged for students to ride the bus, however, on occasion if you wish to pick up your child at dismissal, submit that dismissal change to PickUp Patrol before 2:00pm.
+Parent pick up requires a car sign and occurs at the playground entrance of the parking lot.
+Contact bh attendance@dasd.org if you need a car sign.

 We also recognize that a need may arise to pick up your child without prior notification.
-It will be necessary for you to come to the office and sign out your child.
-For safety reasons, it is necessary for us to know that you are waiting in the office area before students are dismissed.
+In such instances, it will be necessary for you to come to the office and sign out your child.